ECMAScript3/libStageArm/README.md

 |Scilab          |SWIG Wrapper            |✗     |
 |Tcl             |SWIG Wrapper            |✗     |
 |UFFI            |SWIG Wrapper            |✗     |
->If you test a language, please commit an update to this table.
+>If you test a language, please make a pull request.
 Thanks!